|Day One – Thursday 24 October 2019|

 |2:00 – 3:45 pm||

-The history and importance of tobacco plain packaging serves as a critical example translating scientific research related to lifestyle into policy. f how to move forward with translating cognitive reserve research into successful policy practice.
+The history and importance of tobacco plain packaging serves as a critical example translating scientific research related to lifestyle into policy and how to move forward with translating cognitive reserve research into successful policy practice.
 Panelists will discuss their role in moving this agenda forward.
 This will be followed by a policy focused question and answer period.

 |7:00 pm||Dinner and Reception|